aquasecurity/kube-bench/README.md

 ### Installing from sources

-If Go is installed on the target machines, you can simply clone this repository and run as follows (assuming your [$GOPATH is set](https://github.com/golang/go/wiki/GOPATH)):
+If Go is installed on the target machines, you can simply clone this repository and run as follows (assuming your [`GOPATH` is set](https://github.com/golang/go/wiki/GOPATH)):

 ```shell
 go get github.com/aquasecurity/kube-bench